After we conduct your FREE preliminary trademark search, decide if you wish to proceed with trademark registration.

 Moreover, a trademark is an area of intellectual property law that protects the brand name of your products.
 It’s what you call your company.
 It’s the slogan that you use for your company.
 It’s the design of the logo that you use.
 This is covered under intellectual property law subcategory called trademark law.

-After we have conduct your FREE preliminary trademark search, you decide if you wish to proceed with trademark registration.
+After we have conducted your FREE preliminary trademark search, you decide if you wish to proceed with trademark registration.
 Check our trademark pricing to see which option best fits you.
-Unlike any other registration company, our pricing includes all government fees and taxes.
+Unlike any other registration companies, our pricing includes all government fees and taxes.

 Once filed and the necessary fees has been paid, the duty officer will examine the submitted requirement for completeness.
 You will receive your application number afterward.